xinwenfu/ESP32Ota/README.md

 ```
 # Flashing the board for the first time

-5. Compile, upload and run the sketch.
+5. Compile the project

+6. Upload the firmware USB
-   - First install will need to be over USB.
-Our code is written with the functionality of OTA and it shall be flashed into the ESP32 board waiting for later OTA requests.
+   - First installation of the firmware will need to be over USB.
+The code is written with the functionality of OTA and it shall be flashed into the ESP32 board running and waiting for later OTA requests.
-   - The firmware flashes the blue LED on the board
    - Press the BOOT button (IO0) of the ESP32 board if needed during uploading

+7. The firmware blinks the blue LED on the board
+   - The ESP32 board is ready for upgrading through OTA if the blue LED on the board blinks

-6. Use the Serial Monitor to see the output from the ESP board firmware, which prints out the IP of the board
+8. Use the Serial Monitor to see the output from the ESP board firmware, which prints out the IP address of the board

 # OTA

-7. The ESP32 board is ready for upgrading through OTA if the blue LED on the board blinks
-   - Change the code, e.g, the frequency of the LED light blinking so that we will upload the new firmware to the board
+9. Change the code, e.g, the frequency of the LED light blinking so that we will upload the new firmware to the board

-   - In platformio.ini, specify the upload_protocol and upload_port, which is the ip address of the board.
+10. In platformio.ini, specify the upload_protocol and upload_port, which is the ip address of the board.
 One example platformio.ini looks like the following.
 Pay attention to the last two lines.
    - Optionally, unplug the micro USB cable from the computer and plug it into another USB port
-   - Compile and upload via OTA.
-You shall see a different uploading process

 ```
 ; PlatformIO Project Configuration File